Other names of the Oddun Ogunda Irete:

 Pataki of the sign of Ifa Ogunda Kete:

-On this road the Awó Ogún lived in the middle of the mountain, due to the curse of his father Obatalá, he had invented the knife of a wild cane, until a white foreigner had given him a machete (adam) and a steel knife (obe) and taught him the alloy to turn iron into steel.
+On this path, Ogún lived deep in the mountains, under the curse of his father Obatalá.
+He had invented the knife from a wild cane, until a white foreigner gave him a machete (adá) and a steel knife (obé), also teaching him the technique to turn iron into steel.

 Ogunda Irete - Traditional Nigerian Ifa.